GRCDEV/ArduSim/help/deployment.md

     One or both commands will show the limitations on different frequency ranges.
 You are not allowed to do an Ad-hoc network on a specific frequency if a text like *"no-IBSS"* appears.

     If your current region is applied and it is forbidden to stablish an Ad-hoc network in the 5 GHz frequency band you should use the 2.4 GHz band.
-Otherwise,if your region is not applied, you must change it with the *Raspberry Pi Configuration*  tool, on the tab *Localisation*, option *set wifi region*, and then restart the device.
+Otherwise, if your region is not applied, you must change it with the *Raspberry Pi Configuration*  tool, on the tab *Localisation*, option *set wifi region*, and then restart the device.

 2. Network configuration.
 Raspbian Jessie and Stretch have changed the way a network is configured.
 The file */etc/network/interfaces* must remain untouched.
 Please, generate the file */etc/network/interfaces.d/wlan0* with the following content: